-During the three months ended March 31, 2019, we had transfers of \$350 million of consolidated Sequoia Choice loans from our Mortgage Banking segment to our Investment Portfolio segment associated with one securitization issuance.
-The outstanding loans held-for-investment at our Sequoia Choice entities at March 31, 2019 were primarily comprised of prime-quality, first-lien, 30-year, fixed-rate loans originated in 2017 or 2018.
-The gross weighted average coupon of these loans was 4.77%, the weighted average FICO score of borrowers backing these loans was 745 (at origination) and the weighted average original LTV ratio was75% (at origination).
-At March 31, 2019, two of these loans with an aggregate unpaid principal balance of\$1 million were greater than90 days delinquent and none of these loans were in foreclosure.
-At December 31, 2018, three of these loans with an aggregate unpaid principal balance of\$2 million were greater than90 days delinquent and none of these loans were in foreclosure.
+The outstanding loans held-for-investment at our Sequoia Choice entities atJune 30, 2019 were primarily comprised of prime-quality, first-lien, 30-year, fixed-rate loans originated in 2017 or 2018.
+The gross weighted average coupon of these loans was 4.76%, the weighted average FICO score of borrowers backing these loans was 745 (at origination) and the weighted average original LTV ratio was 75% (at origination).
+At June 30, 2019, six of these loans with an aggregate unpaid principal balance of 3 million were greater than 90 days delinquent and none of these loans were in foreclosure.
+At December 31, 2018, three of these loans with an aggregate unpaid principal balance of 2 million were greater than 90 days delinquent and none of these loans were in foreclosure.